decretist/Dissertation/Chapter3/chapter3.md

 and in other ecclesiastical courts.
 Master Omnebonum bishop of Verona, who had been his student, afterwards abbreviated them.)[^11]

-Robert's brief chronicle entry contains five distinct factual
+Robert's brief chronicle entry contains six distinct factual
-assertions: i) that Gratian was bishop of Chiusi, ii) that he "brought together the decrees" (*coadunavit decreta*)[^tmp1] in the form of the *Decretum*, iii) that he did so around 1130, iv) that Omnebene was bishop of Verona, and v) that he abbreviated the *Decretum*.
-Three of these factual assertions are uncontroversial: that Gratian "brought together" the *Decretum*, that Omnebene abbreviated it, and that Omnebene was bishop of Verona.
+assertions: i) that Gratian was bishop of Chiusi, ii) that he "brought together the decrees" (*coadunavit decreta*) in a form useful to, and widely used by, ecclesiastical courts, iii) that he did so around 1130, iv) that Omnebene was bishop of Verona, v) that he abbreviated the *Decretum*, and vi) that he had been Gratian's student.[^tmp1] Three of these factual assertions are uncontroversial: that Gratian "brought together" the *Decretum*, that Omnebene abbreviated it, and that Omnebene was bishop of Verona.